IQTLabs/rfml/README.md

 poetry add ./torchsig
 ```

-(update it with the correct path the directoy where Torchsig is installed)
+(update it with the correct path the directory where Torchsig is installed)

 ### Torch Model Archiver